This post shares my 5 best steps on how to create content for dream clients

 I hear you, you’re not alone.

 Many women coaches are struggling, feeling self-doubt and at a loss for content ideas so they can create content for dream clients.
-They want to know what to write about.
+They want to know what to write about when marketing their services.

-Or at least, not as difficult as slogging through mud in sandals.
+Or at least, it becomes less difficult than slogging through mud in sandals.

 5 Steps to Create Content for Dream Clients

-Here are 5 steps you can use today to overcome an uncertain mindset about what to say in your content.
-These steps help you find your process for creating consistent weekly blog posts for marketing your business (or whatever type of content floats your boat).
+Here are 5 steps you can use today to overcome an uncertain marketing mindset about what to say in your content.
+These steps help you find your process for creating consistent weekly blog posts for marketing your services (or whatever type of content floats your boat).

 Step 1: Know your content purpose and who you want to serve

-Knowing exactly who you want to serve is where you begin to create content for dream clients.
+Knowing exactly who you want to serve with your services is where you begin to create content for dream clients.

-You can’t create exciting content that engages future clients if it doesn’t serve a specific purpose for a specific person.
+You can’t create riveting content that engages future clients if it doesn’t serve a specific purpose for a specific person.
 This specific person: your perfect-fit dream client.